Duet3D/wiki-content/User_manual/Overview/Getting_started_Duet_3_MB6XD.md

 ### Running with SBC

-Here is a photo showing a bench setup  Duet 3 Mainboard 6XD and Raspberry Pi 3B+. **Caution!
+Here is a photo showing a Duet 3 Mainboard 6XD and Raspberry Pi 3B+ connected. **Caution!
 Note the orientation of the 40-pin ribbon cable.** The connector on the Raspberry Pi is not keyed, so be very careful to connect the ribbon cable the right way round and in the correct position.

 [![duet_3_mb6xd_getting_connected_sbc.jpg](/duet_boards/duet_3_mb6xd/duet_3_mb6xd_getting_connected_sbc.jpg =600x)](/duet_boards/duet_3_mb6xd/duet_3_mb6xd_getting_connected_sbc.jpg){target=_blank}
 1. Put the SD card in the SBC, connect the ribbon cable to the Duet 3, and connect a USB cable to the Duet 3 for power.
 Ensure there is NO SD card in the Duet itself.